funkybob/django-nap/docs/datamapper/index.rst

 - NotNullFilter

 Here's a small example to show you how to use a BooleanFilter, which will ensure the values _set_ on the is_alive property are proper Booleans.
+When filters fail a ValidationError is raised.

 .. code-block:: python